Briguy52/tempus/docs/events.md

 `String end` - same as above

+`Location location` - location for the event (just a String or require picking a place on the map?)

 `String description` - a bit more about the event

 `User organizer` - who is organizing the event